skyblue1195s/weather-app/README.md

 In this app:
 - folder components: have all component can be reused (weather-card, forecase-card, search-city)
-- constants: have constants varable
+- constants: have constants variable
 - lib: have all export function, can be call in multi component
 - service: use to call api request